AdobeDocs/deliverability-learn.en/help/metrics/spam-traps.md

 Recycled spam traps are addresses that were once valid but are no longer being used.
 One key way to keep lists as clean as possible is to regularly send email to your entire list and appropriately suppress bounced emails.
 This helps abandoned email addresses to be quarantined and withheld from further use.

 In some cases, an address can become recycled within 30 days.
-Sending regularly is a vital aspect of good list hygiene, along with regularly suppressing inactive users. **[Reengagement campaigns](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/deliverability-management/re-engagement-best-practices.html?lang=en#sending-messages)** are typically a part of sophisticated email marketing programs.
+Sending regularly is a vital aspect of good list hygiene, along with regularly suppressing inactive users. **[Re-engagement campaigns](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/deliverability-management/re-engagement-best-practices.html?lang=en#sending-messages)** are typically a part of sophisticated email marketing programs.
 This campaign style allows the sender to attempt to win back users that would otherwise no longer be mailed.

 ## Typo